-- a detailed explanation of the organization of the conference is presented in Section 2; - a description of how the member teams and the conference responds to requests for service is provided in Section 3; - guidance to member teams for best operational practices is provided in Section 4; and - member team accreditation procedures are provided in Section 5.
+- a detailed explanation of the organization of the conference is presented in Section 2; - 2. a description of how the member Groups and the conference responds to requests for service is provided in Section 3: - 3. guidance to member Groups for best operational practices is provided in Section 4; and - 4. member Group accreditation procedures are provided in Section 5.